 On-Demand Self-Service

-Users can access computing resources (like storage or processing power) whenever they need them, without requiring human intervention from the service provider.
+Users can access computing resources as needed without requiring human intervention from the service provider.
+This means you can scale up or down based on your requirements.

 Broad Network Access